jgutman/mvesc/ETL/README.md

 ## 1. Raw Data Types Received

 There are 14 districts that MVESC works with.
-Of those, we have complete longitudinal data for 7 of those districts going back to 2006-2007 school year (except Ridgewood county that starts in 2007 actually).
-In the rest of this ETL, we are discussing the data for those 7 districts.
-In a later section of this README, we discuss the data from the other districts.
+Of those, we have complete longitudinal data for 7 of those districts going back to 2006-2007 school year (except Ridgewood county, which starts in 2007).
+Other districts have varying degrees of completeness.

 Below is a list of the style of the raw data that we received and the information contained in the raw data